-You should think about how you can organise your back of house, work areas and patron accessible areas so that the current physical distancing principle is applied - currently 1.5m distance from other people.
+Organise your back of house, work areas and patron accessible areas so that the current physical distancing principle is applied - currently 1.5m distance from other people.
 Consider:

-- Arranging work areas to keep people 1.5m apart - Designing patron areas to provide patrons with the ability to keep 1.5m apart

-- Mark areas using floor paint or tape (or other methods) to help people keep a 1.5m distance (there are many examples in place in other industries such as retail that can be used to assist with design) - Provide signage (that is available from government websites see resources section of the guide) to remind people to keep a 1.5m distance; and - Avoid people being face-to-face, for example providing for people to sit side-by-side where practicable or use wide tables or the like to separate people from being face to face.
+- Arranging work areas to keep people 1.5m apart - Designing patron areas to provide patrons with the ability to keep 1.5m apart - Mark areas using floor paint or tape (or other methods) to help people keep a 1.5m distance (there are many examples in place in other industries such as retail that can be used to assist with design) - Provide signage to remind people to keep a 1.5m distance; and - Avoid people being face-to-face, for example providing spaces for people to sit sideby-side where practicable or use wide tables to separate people from being face to face.